Vietnam’s Economic Growth Projections: Surpassing Southeast Asian Nations by 2036

 • Innovating and cultivating a culture of creativity

-Challenges Remain – the Middle-income Trap
+Challenges Remain – the Middle-income trap.

 Rapid economic expansion and overcoming “the middle-income trap” are Vietnam’s key priorities.
 Vietnam has employed the “dual economy” concept to achieve this goal, prioritizing specific geographic regions and economic sectors that may be more developed than the rest of the economy.